 - Great for most kinds of players

-The trademarked QuadCore Polymer core is among the most powerful core in the pickleball market.
-And according to some, it is the quietest, lightest and most durable on the marketplace.
+The core is among the most powerful core in the pickleball market.
+And according to some, it is the quietest, lightest, and most durable on the marketplace.

-Additionally, ProLite is a famous pickleball business which creates an assortment of things from entry-level to top quality paddles utilized by pro players.
-The company, in addition, provides a limited lifetime guarantee that ought to offer customers peace of mind should anything fail with the paddle.
+Additionally, Niupipo is a famous pickleball business that creates an assortment of things from entry-level to top quality paddles utilized by pro players.

 - USAPA Approved